Alaska Mesothelioma Lawyer

 One important source of asbestos contamination in Alaska comes from the Distant Early Warning (DEW) radar stations.
 The stations were set up in the 1950s and 1960s to detect and notify officials and the public of any Cold War Soviet planes or missiles threatening the area.

-The radar stations stretched through Alaska and into the Arctic region of Canada.
-Both civilians and military personnel lived near and operated the stations, which contained asbestos materials.
-Several of the radar stations were contaminated with several different toxic materials, including asbestos, and have had to be cleaned up.
-People who worked at and around the DEW stations may have been exposed to asbestos and were put at risk of developing mesothelioma.[4]
+Several radar stations contained contamination from several different toxic materials, including asbestos, and have had to be cleaned up.
+People who worked at and around the DEW stations may have been exposed to asbestos and were put at risk of developing mesothelioma.[3]

 United States Air Force Joint Base Elmendorf-Richardson

-The U.S. Environmental Protection Agency (EPA) has been working with the military to clean up the site.
-The cleanup has involved the removal of many toxic substances and materials that contain asbestos.
 Although the cleanup is helping make the site safer, the damage was already done for people who worked there in the past.
-The base has been in operation since 1940 and thousands of people passed through it and were put at risk of developing mesothelioma and other illnesses.
+The base has been in operation since 1940, and thousands of people passed through it and were put at risk of developing mesothelioma and other illnesses.

-Other Asbestos Sites in Alaska
+Other Workers at Risk for Asbestos Exposure in Alaska

-Asbestos was used frequently in many different applications because it is an abundant, inexpensive mineral with a lot of important qualities.
+Asbestos was used frequently in many different applications because it is an abundant, inexpensive mineral with many important qualities.
 Mostly, its ability to resist fire and heat has made it an ideal construction material for siding, roofing, floors, insulation, and fireproofing materials.
-Asbestos has also been used extensively in ships, vehicles, and aircraft.
-Military personnel have been put at risk of being exposed to it more than other populations because of these applications.

-Military personnel may have been at risk of asbestos exposure more than other people, but civilians in Alaska were exposed too, especially those working in certain industries.
 Any job working on or around ships and boats, construction jobs, and most industrial jobs put workers at risk for exposure and illness.
-Some of the known sites in Alaska to have used asbestos include:
+Some of the known work sites in Alaska to have used asbestos include:

 - Alaska Lumber and Pulp Company, Sitka